 Red = Not Ready! (simple snacks and meals you can have on the table pronto)

-Presented in Tam’s signature cheeky cartoon format, Ready or Not! is also a great guidebook for crazy-busy kids who want to help—think cool projects for weekends like pressure cooker Kalua pig or quick weekday lessons on how to cook in parchment packets (see the Paper-Wrapped Chicken recipe below) or chop ingredients so that they cook evenly for a sheet pan supper.
+Presented in Tam’s signature cheeky cartoon format, Ready or Not! is also a great guidebook for crazy-busy kids who want to help—think cool projects for weekends like pressure cooker Kalua pig or quick weekday lessons on how to cook in parchment packets (see her super-fun Paper-Wrapped Chicken recipe here!) or chop ingredients so that they cook evenly for a sheet pan supper.
 Teach your children well and soon they might be taking your order.

 Did you know?
 Little Sous offers a monthly themed kids cooking box that will help your family connect in the kitchen.
 Check out our subscription options!